“Oh, I love your hair!” You say, as you reach out to touch it.

 Not too long after, come the questions.

-A flood I did not sign up for when I walked into the gym,
+A flood I neither signed up for when I walked into the gym,

 nor when I walked into the X-ray room at the dentist’s,